top of page

 "There are no mistakes, just happy accidents.” – Bob Ross

-Above is my favourite painting quote, however unlike an artwork where creative flow can create happy accidents - a lack of preparation when testing paint colours can be costly in both time and money.
-Spend the time initially to save both time and money.
+Above is one of my favourite painting quotes, but unlike creating art—where happy accidents can be part of the process—skipping preparation when testing paint colours can be costly in both time and money.
+Taking the time upfront to test properly will save you frustration and extra expense down the track.

 Tip #6 - Environment friendly

-With these tips you can confidently choose the right paint colour and finish for your home that will meet your aesthetic, functional, and environmental needs.
+With these tips, you can confidently choose the right paint colours and finishes for your home—balancing style, durability, and environmental responsibility.

 bottom of page